Dylan2432/S24_Team3_EV_Motorcycle_Chassis_Dynamometer/Documentation/Signoffs/Create DAQ Subsystem.md

   Our E value was chosen as higher than the expected value to prepare for a worst-case scenario.
 A lower E value would lead to more precision.

-  For voltage, our E is 100 VDC, which allows our precision to be 0.001526 V. This means the logger will respond to voltage changes of 0.001526V or more.
-1% of E is 1; therefore precision of 0.001526 meets and exceeds the limitations of constraint 19.

-For current, our E is 50 A, which allows the precision to be 0.000763 A. 1% of E is 0.5; therefore precision of 0.000763 meets and exceeds the limitations of constraint 19.

-  For RPM, our E is 1000 RPM, this is based on the max rpm of the rear wheel being 700.69.
-This means the precision is 0.01526.
-1% of E is 10; therefore precision of 0.01526 meets and exceeds the limitations of constraint 19.
+  For RPM, our E is 1500 RPM, this is based on the max RPM of the drum being 1,288 RPM.
+This means the precision is 0.01137.
+1% of E is 15; therefore precision of 0.007582 meets and exceeds the limitations of constraint 19.

-  For torque our E is 10 Nm, this is based on the max torque of the rear wheel being 4.995 Nm.
-This means the precision is 0.0001526 Nm.
-1% of E is 0.1; therefore precision of 0.0001526 meets and exceeds the limitations of constraint 19.
+  For torque our E is 50 Nm, this is based on the max torque of the drive motor being 25.94 lb-ft, which translates to 35.17 Nm.
+This means the precision is 0.01388 Nm.
+1% of E is 0.5; therefore precision of 0.01388 meets and exceeds the limitations of constraint 19.

   These values are more precise than other dynos on the market, which provides confidence in the ability of the USB-6215 to work as a DAQ.